BillJr99/Ursinus-CS374-Spring2021/_pages/Assignments/asmt-functional.md

 `sudo apt update && sudo apt install mit-scheme`

+or install [Homebrew](https://brew.sh) on the mac, and run this command from the Mac terminal:

+`brew install mit-scheme`

 Alternatively, you can use a web-based IDE such as [repl.it](https://repl.it).

 When you run `scheme`, you'll be presented with an interpreter where you can write or paste code directly, or use the following command to load a file (here, called `myfile.scm`, from your current directory (from which you started scheme):